-- 1. Previous RHA Housing Choice Voucher participants that were terminated from RHA's HCV program due to insufficient funding - 2.
-Applicants that are involuntarily displaced from their permanent residence by a Federal government action or whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to Federal disaster relief laws. - 3.
-Residency Preference Area: Applicants who live, work or have been hired to work within the Rochester Housing Authority's jurisdiction. - 4.
-Non-elderly persons with disabilities who are transitioning out of institutional and other segregated settings, at serious risk of institutionalization, homelessness, or of at risk of becoming homeless. - 5.
-Home Ownership Voucher: Families in a RHA public housing development that are participating in the Family Self-Sufficiency program or are designated senior or disabled and have been certified eligible for a home-ownership voucher.
+- Previous RHA Housing Choice Voucher participants that were terminated from RHA's HCV program due to insufficient funding - Applicants that are involuntarily displaced from their permanent residence by a Federal government action or whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized pursuant to Federal disaster relief laws. - 3.
+Residency Preference Area: Applicants who live, work or have been hired to work within the Rochester Housing Authority's jurisdiction. - Non-elderly persons with disabilities who are transitioning out of institutional and other segregated settings, at serious risk of institutionalization, homelessness, or of at risk of becoming homeless. - 5.
+Home Ownership Voucher: Families in a RHA public housing development that are participating in the Family Self-Sufficiency program or are designated senior or disabled and have been certified eligible for a home-ownership voucher. - 6.
+Community Choice Demonstration Program: Eligible Families in the Community Choice Demonstration program must have at least one child aged 13 and under, living in a census tract with a family poverty rate of 30% or higher.